mrkaleArduinoLib/gbj_smoothing/README.md

 <a id="getMaximum"></a>
 ## getMaximum()

 #### Description
 The method calculates maximum (the highest value) from currently registered sensor values in the data buffer as the statistic representing a series of sensor values stored in the  buffer.

-- A series of statistics from subsequent runs represents smoothed measurement of sensor data.
+* A series of statistics from subsequent runs represents smoothed measurement of sensor data.
-- Usually the statistic is calculated after filling the entire data buffer when the [registering method](#registerData) returns false.
+* Usually the statistic is calculated after filling the entire data buffer when the [registering method](#registerData) returns false.
 However, the calculation can be executed before it just from currently registered values, if it is reasonable.

 #### Syntax
-    uint16_t getMaximum();
+    uint16_t getMaximum()

 #### Parameters
 None